What Are The 10 Problems Of Agriculture In Nigeria?

 Education and training are essential for equipping farmers with the knowledge and skills needed to improve their farming practices.

-You Might Also Like: 7 Best Tanzania Avocado Exporters
+You Might Also Like: 20 Best Farm Manager Jobs In Abuja

 However, many Nigerian farmers have limited access to education and training opportunities.
 This results in a lack of awareness and understanding of modern agricultural techniques and technologies.
 Extension services, which are supposed to provide training and support, are often inadequate and unable to reach the majority of farmers.